arifahmedozturk/mma_elo/readme.md

 1. Delete the `data` folder.
 2. Rebuild the Docker container.
-   - If the issue persists, repeat the previous step but also delete `SQL/fighters.sql` and `SQL/fights.sql`.
+   - If the issue persists, repeat from the first step but also delete `SQL/fighters.sql` and `SQL/fights.sql` before rebuilding container.
 3. Rescrape the data by running the appropriate commands (check "Other commands" section).